Hey, Snickerdoodle!

 Can I use semi-sweet chocolate chips?

 Yes.
 If dark chocolate chips aren't your thing, feel free to use whatever kind of chocolate chips you prefer.
+Milk chocolate chips or semi-sweet chocolate chips would work great.

 Could I leave out the nuts?